anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 ### Step 2: Copy the data and workflow configuration to DBFS

-To run an _Anovos_ workflow, both the data to be processed as well as the workflow configuration need to be stored on DBFS.
+To run an _Anovos_ workflow, both the data to be processed and the workflow configuration need to be stored on DBFS.

 You can either use the UI or the CLI to copy files from your local machine to DBFS.
-For detailed instructions, see the respective sub-sections below.
+For detailed instructions, see the respective subsections below.

 In this tutorial, we will use "income dataset" and an accompanying pre-defined workflow.